• Imprint

 • events

-IP PM FA – New test method for the determination of particulate contamination in diesel fuel
+IP 630 (formerly IP PM FA) – New test method for the determination of particulate contamination in diesel fuel

 In recent years there has been an increase of truck engine breakdowns reported in the South of the UK, the Benelux and Northern Germany.
 The injection systems of the truck engines had been heavily damaged by contaminated diesel fuel.
 Deliveries from a refinery in Eastern Europe was identified as the source of this contamination.

 PAMAS has been significantly involved in the development of this test method.
-The PAMAS S40 AVTUR is a particle counter that fully complies to all specifications and requirements of the IP PM FA.
+The PAMAS S40 AVTUR is a particle counter that fully complies to all specifications and requirements of the IP 630 (formerly IP PM FA).

 The European Committee for Standardization CEN is also working on a method for the determination of solid contamination in diesel fuel.
 This method is estimated to be published in the course of 2020.
 Particle counters from PAMAS will also be qualified to be used as per this upcoming method.